 6. Look for People Pro at Time Management

 Time management is a skill that is exceptionally important to have in all the chefs working in your kitchen.
 They must have the ability to distribute their time behind each dish, this will ensure that your customers are not kept without food on the table.
-In addition to this, the executive chefs and the pastry chefs must extract sometime out of their schedule to analyse the market and incorporate a few innovative items on the menu.
+In addition to this, the executive chefs and the pastry chefs must extract sometime out of their schedule to analyze the market and incorporate a few innovative items on the menu.

 7. Remember to Taste Their Food